screeps/docs/api/source/Creep.md

 ```

-Attack another creep or structure in a short-ranged attack.
+Attack another creep, power creep, or structure in a short-ranged attack.
 Requires the <code>ATTACK</code> body part.
 If the target is inside a rampart, then the rampart is attacked instead.
 The target has to be at adjacent square to the creep.
 If the target is a creep with <code>ATTACK</code> body parts and is not inside a rampart, it will automatically hit back at the attacker.

 {% api_method_params %}
-target : <a href="#Creep">Creep</a>, <a href="#Structure">Structure</a>
+target : <a href="#Creep">Creep</a>, <a href="#PowerCreep">PowerCreep</a>, <a href="#Structure">Structure</a>
 The target object to be attacked.
 {% endapi_method_params %}